Arm is gunning for the server market

 Traditionally, Arm-based processors have been found predominantly in smartphones and IoT endpoints, because of the strong power consumption to performance ratio they deliver.

-However, the company has is recent years begun to muscle in on the server and high-performance computing (HPC) space with its Neoverse platform, which now underpins a host of performance-centric chips, including the Graviton series from AWS and the Fujitsu A64FX found in the world’s most powerful supercomputer.
+However, the company has is recent years begun to muscle in on the server and high-performance computing (HPC) space with its Neoverse platform, which now underpins a host of performance-centric chips, including the Graviton series from AWS, while the Arm-based Fujitsu A64FX is found in the world’s most powerful supercomputer.

 Bergey explained that the acquisition by SoftBank in 2016 brought about an opportunity to ramp up R&D investment in the space significantly, which is now beginning to bear fruit for the firm.